helm/helm/docs/chart_template_guide/accessing_files.md

 Helm provides access to files through the `.Files` object.
 Before we get going with the template examples, though, there are a few things to note about how this works:

 - It is okay to add extra files to your Helm chart.
-These files will be bundled and sent to Tiller.
+These files will be bundled.
 Be careful, though.
 Charts must be smaller than 1M because of the storage limitations of Kubernetes objects.
 - Some files cannot be accessed through the `.Files` object, usually for security reasons.
 	- Files in `templates/` cannot be accessed.
 	- Files excluded using `.helmignore` cannot be accessed.